mmathys/merkle-signature/README.md

 Basic implementation of the merkle signing algorithm.
 It supports:

 - Creation of a merkle tree (arbitrary number of leaves, not restricted to 2^n)
-- Merkle tree path generation
+- Given a leaf, output merkle tree path
-- Merkle tree path verification (see `VerifyPath`)
+- Verify tree path (see `VerifyPath`)

 ## Merkle tree signature